 Support is required from friends and family during

-Support from friends and family assists in recovery but is also provided by clinic staff [33]
+Support from friends and family assists in recovery, but is also provided by clinic staff [33]

 Detox In A Clinic

-Detoxing from alcohol in a residential clinic becomes necessary when:
+Discontinuing alcohol in a residential clinic becomes necessary when:

 Denial about how the effects of alcohol - during treatment, the patient has the opportunity to accept the level of their addiction and how it has affected work, relationships and overall health